aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO

+* Remove the VERSION file from the repo root and replace with gem specific versions

+* Move service specific specs from aws-sdk-resources and aws-sdk-core into gem files.

+* Migrate resource interface docs from doc-src/plugins/resources.rb and aws-sdk-resources/.../documentation into code generator

+* Migrate client api documentation from doc-src/plugins/apis.rb into code generator

+* Document shared examples when build client operations

+* Decide the fate of Aws.add_service
+  - its not possible to support without a dependency on aws-sdk-code-generator
+  - minor API break if passing instance of API

 * Verify protocol (un)marshallers and plugins that deal with output shapes are functional with no input or output shape ref